Climate change in the Middle East and North Africa

 Climate classification maps for the Middle East at present (top) and predicted for North Africa for 2071–2100 under the most intense climate change scenario (bottom).
 Mid-range scenarios are currently considered more likely.

-In 2018, the MENA region emitted 3.2 billion tonnes of carbon dioxide and produced 8.7% of global greenhouse gas emissions (GHG) despite making up only 6% of the global population.
+In 2018, the MENA region emitted 3.2 billion tonnes of carbon dioxide and produced 8.7% of global greenhouse gas emissions (GHG).
 These emissions are mostly from the energy sector, an integral component of many Middle Eastern and North African economies due to the extensive oil and natural gas reserves that are found within the region.
 The Middle East region is one of the most vulnerable to climate change.
 The impacts include increase in drought conditions, aridity, heatwaves and sea level rise.

 Sharp global temperature and sea level changes, shifting precipitation patterns and increased frequency of extreme weather events are some of the main impacts of climate change as identified by the Intergovernmental Panel on Climate Change (IPCC).
 The MENA region is especially vulnerable to such impacts due to its arid and semi-arid environment, facing climatic challenges such as low rainfall, high temperatures and dry soil.
 The climatic conditions that foster such challenges for MENA are projected by the IPCC to worsen throughout the 21st century.
 If greenhouse gas emissions are not significantly reduced, part of the MENA region risks becoming uninhabitable before the year 2100.

 Climate change is expected to put significant strain on already scarce water and agricultural resources within the MENA region, threatening the national security and political stability of all included countries.
 Over 60 percent of the region's population lives in high and very high water-stressed areas compared to the global average of 35 percent.
 This has prompted some MENA countries to engage with the issue of climate change on an international level through environmental accords such as the Paris Agreement.
 Law and policy are also being established on a national level amongst MENA countries, with a focus on the development of renewable energies.